revathskumar/blog.revathskumar.com/_posts/2014-12-01-html5-custom-validation-messages.md

 ### UPDATE : 2017/03/08

-We have to clear the custom validity either using `onInput` or `onChange` event to avoid an extra invalid loop with blank message.
+We have to clear the custom validity either using `oninput` or `onchange` event to avoid an extra invalid loop with blank message.
 The snippets below is updated accordingly.

 <hr />